sudheerj/javascript-interview-questions/README.md

     5. **Function constructor with prototype:**

-       This is similar to function constructor but it uses prototype for their properties and methods,
+       This is similar to function constructor but it uses prototype for their properties and methods.
+Using prototype means you're sharing methods/properties across instances, which saves memory and improve performance.

        ```javascript
        function Person() {}